The Science of Breakups: Why Couples Split and What Helps Them Heal

 Everyone processes breakups differently.
 Some bounce back quickly; others need time to grieve and rediscover themselves.
 What matters most is not rushing the process.
 Therapy is not about "fixing" you—it's about helping you reconnect with your values, identity, and resilience.

 Give yourself space to feel all the feelings—grief, anger, sadness, even relief.
 Each one has something to teach you.
+Learning mindfulness can help individuals be more present and manage racing thoughts after a breakup.
 With time, support, and self-compassion, the pain fades and clarity takes its place.

 If you're in the Castle Rock or Denver area and going through a breakup, our therapists at South Denver Therapy are here to support you—whether in person or virtually.
 Healing is possible, and you don't have to go through it alone.